CZ-NIC/dns-probe/doc/ExportedDataSchema.rst

 If :ref:`stats-location` is set to `remote` DNS Probe will attempt to transfer the exported statistics to a remote server specified by :ref:`stats-remote-ip` and :ref:`stats-remote-port` options via encrypted TLS connection with remote server's authentication.
+In case of connection issues with remote server there's also a possibility to configure backup remote server with options :ref:`backup-stats-remote-ip` and :ref:`backup-stats-remote-port`.
+DNS Probe will attempt to send exported statistics to this backup remote server only if connection to primary remote server fails.

 The transfer uses the same simple application protocol used for traffic data transfer that was shown in chapter :ref:`export-to-remote-location`.